michaeljsteel/NumBAT/docs/source/intro.rst

 Introduction
 ================

-|NUMBAT|, the Numerical Brillouin Analysis Tool, integrates electromagnetic and acoustic mode solvers to calculate the interactions of optical and acoustic waves in waveguides.
+|NUMBAT|, the *Numerical Brillouin Analysis Tool*, is a software tool integrating electromagnetic and acoustic mode solvers to calculate the interactions of optical and acoustic waves in waveguides.
+Most notably, this includes Stimulated Brillouin Scattering (SBS) frequency shifts and optical gains.

+This chapter provides some background on the capabilities and techniques used in |NUMBAT|.
+If you would like to get straight to computations, jump ahead to the installation and setup instructions in :ref:`chap-install-label`.

 Goals
 ================